vedantnikode/vedantnikode/README.md

 I am a Bioengineering undergraduate at IIT Mandi with a strong interest in Software Development, Machine Learning and Problem Solving.

 Currently, I am focused on building a solid foundation in Data Structures & Algorithms while exploring software engineering, machine learning, and real-world projects.
-I enjoy learning by building, documenting my progress, and continuously improving my technical skills.
+I enjoy learning by building, documenting my progress and continuously improving my technical skills.

 ---